gabriel1322/daics-swat/README.md

 # II.
 Results

 ## 1. Model Hyperparameters and Evaluation Metrics
-*Note: We reuse the sames values as defined in the paper*
+*Note: we reuse the sames values as defined in the paper*
 <table>
 <tr>
 <td valign="top" width="50%">